Lakens/statistical_inferences/docs/10-sequential.md

 ##   (i): values of treatment arm i
 ```

 We see that we need 85 participants in each group, (or 86, since the sample size is actually 85.03 and the required number of observations is rounded up, and so we need 172 participants in total.
-Other power analysis software, such as G\*Power, sould yield the same required sample size.
+Other power analysis software, such as G\*Power, should yield the same required sample size.
 We can now examine our design above with 2 looks and a Pocock-like alpha spending function for a 2 sided test with an alpha of 0.05.
 We will look 2 times, and expect a true effect of *d* = 0.5 (which we enter by specifying an alternative of 0.5, and a stDev of 1).

 ```r